-Bruce and Joy at a friends 21st.
+Bruce drinking Waikato Draught and Joy (My future wife) at a friends 21st.

 Below is my hastily written goodbye to my long time friend Bruce Christopher Davies, who took his own life 4-3-18.